verida/documentation/docs/extensions/vue-starter-kit.md

 ### Using the `vda-account` component

 This component is used to display a logged-in user profile details such as `name`, `did` and `avatar`.
-If the user is not logged in it will supply a login link and generate the SSO (Single Sign On) login form in the same way the the `vda-login` component.
+If the user is not logged in it will supply a login link and generate the Verida Connect login form in the same way the the `vda-login` component.

 - Example code: